Guide to Australian Wine Tours, Wine Trails, Wineries, Festivals and Locations

 It is not widely known that Australia has some of the oldest vines in the world because most of the Australian wine regions escaped the phylloxera plague, which completely wiped out many of the old-vine plantings in Europe during the 1800s.

-Today there are over 1900 wineries in Australia in 60 wine major regions, with about 100 recognised geographic districts.
+Today there are over 1900 wineries in Australia in 60 wine major regions, with about 100 recognized geographic districts.

 Australia Wineries